tommybobbins/AWSDevOpsExam/README.md

    * SQS
  * Lambda authorizers are to control access to the functions
  * Use CloudWatch Events to trigger a scheduled Lamdba event. (cf cron)
+ * AWS:Serverless:Application - is used for calling embedded applications on S3
+ * AWS:Serverless:Function - is the lambda function.

 ## API Gateway